Volunteers

 Volunteers with local trips (e.g. walking to the church)

-Role of the volunteer on local trips:
+Role of the volunteer

 Work Experience (Under 18's)

-Role of the work experience volunteer (under 18's):
+Role of work experience volunteers